KaneM2/RLProject/README.md

 **Game**
 ---
-* Add functions to Wall class
-* Add reward functionality
-* Add isSelfIntersecting to Snake Class
+* Fix bug allowing snake to spawn in wall

 **Agent**
 ---